 2. Bleeding Heart

-This uniquely named flower are super simple to grow and can add a pop to colour to the shady spots around your yard.
+This uniquely named flower is super simple to grow and can add a pop to colour to the shady spots around your yard.
 They come in classic Valentine’s Day colours of white, soft pink, or dark pink!

 5. Lily of the Valley